x1unix/menthol/README.md

-# Kratos
+# Menthol
-Canvas-based UI Framework for front-end
+Canvas-based UI Framework for Web Applications

 # About
 This framework allows to develop web-applications and use *canvas* as user interface instead of DOM and HTML.